Gaining Financial Insights with Steve Klosterman, AIF®, Regional Director

 Not only are you paying for an advisor’s expertise, but you’re also freeing up your time.
 Delegating to a fiduciary advisor means you can spend your time with your family, friends, and doing other things you love to do.

-What investors need to know:
+What investors need to know about financial advisors

 In my many years as an advisor, I’ve seen some consistent investor mistakes made in the past.
 In short, here are some important things to keep in mind.